 Sensory Processing Disorder Brushing Teeth: What is the Problem?

 You need to consider what the problem actually is.
 In this case The Sensory Seeker has little oral awareness.
 This can also be seen at mealtimes when he stuffs as much food as possible into his mouth all at once.
-Or oldest son also had this and would drool lots until all his mouth was sore and his clothes were soaked.
-Before even thinking about going as far as brushing teeth things that can help are by providing different sensory inputs for the mouth – this can be with different textured foods or chewy toys or even try ice.
+Our oldest son also had this; he would drool lots until all his mouth was sore and his clothes were soaked.
+Before even thinking about going as far as brushing teeth, things that can help are by providing different sensory inputs for the mouth – this can be with different textured foods or chewy toys or even try ice.
 If there is an aversion to things going into the mouth then try to discover exactly where the problem is – is it the lips, inside the mouth, the tip of the tongue, the middle of the tongue, the gums, or all of the above, that is causing the problem?

 Sensory Processing Disorder Brushing Teeth: Get them to agree

 I am sure it seems like such an obvious thing to say but having The Sensory Seeker on-board to the idea of brushing his teeth is the first step.
 Now it is much easier as he has a bit of an understanding that he needs to look after them.
 I am not quite sure how this happened, or to what extent, but since losing his first tooth it has been much easier to get him into the bathroom.
 Before this, or if he is in a defiant mood then we use

 bribery rewards.
 This may be that he can play with Lego when we are finished, it may be to watch his favourite TV show, even to leave some of his breakfast – we give him some control back to get what he wants if he does what we want.
 You may want to get them to agree in stages – entering the bathroom one day, massaging their gums another, rubbing toothpaste on their gums after that, until you slowly progress to a toothbrush.